nedpals/flames-bot/README.md

   </a>
 </p>

-> Let this Discord bot predict the romantic chemistry/relationship with other Discord users that you like.
-An entry for the [Discord Hack Week](https://blog.discordapp.com/discord-community-hack-week-build-and-create-alongside-us-6b2a7b7bba33).
+> Let this Discord bot predict the romantic chemistry/relationship with other Discord users that you like. <br /> An entry for the [Discord Hack Week](https://blog.discordapp.com/discord-community-hack-week-build-and-create-alongside-us-6b2a7b7bba33).

 ## Install